Corollarium/validarium/README.md

 Validarium
 ==========

 A JQuery validation plugin: practical, simple and extensible.
 Validates your existing forms in HTML without headaches.
+Developed by [Corollarium](https://corollarium.com).

 Licensed under the MIT license.